fkarg/fkarg.github.io/drafts/getting-things-done.md

 # Notes
 I wrote a massive amount of notes.
 It's an important topic and I really wanted to understand the book.
-While I wouldn't mind sharing them, they are increadibly detailed, with close to 40k characters over more than 6k words.
+While I wouldn't mind sharing them, they are incredibly detailed, with close to 40k characters over more than 6k words.
 And they are not in a format where I can just 'share' them - most of them are more or less my stream of consciousness while reading the book.
 I don't think they would really be understandable.
 So in the past, notably in the [No Asshole